BenDoan/dotfiles/README.md

+My personal dotfiles
-My personal dotfiles, just clone and use "./dots.sh install" to link the files and "./dots.sh uninstall" to unlink.
+Clone and use "./dots.sh install" to link the files and "./dots.sh uninstall" to unlink.

 LICENSE
 =======